haetae-bit/fanfic-atproto/README.md

 This has images / libre font / `.css` files to be used stylistically throughout the site.

+##### Styles (AKA, abomination)

+This is the most messed up design system but I sure tried my best with it.
+The base style uses [daisyui](https://daisyui.com/docs/) and [UnoCSS](https://unocss.dev/guide/), which means the configurations are Strange(tm).
+Beware of `uno.config.ts`, please don't poke it too hard unless you know what you're doing.

+This uses CSS layers to make things work.
+Any styles used in `base.css` will overwrite everything else across the entire site.
+This should only be modified sparingly.

+All styling should be *within* components or pages via HTML classes or within scoped `<style>` blocks.
+There are various colors and sizes to keep track of - at some point, I'll document them.

+To make contribute new themes, check out the examples inside the `src/assets/styles/themes` folder.
+You can use the [daisyui Theme Generator](https://daisyui.com/theme-generator/) to quickly build a theme!

 #### Components: `src/components`

 These hold components that are reused throughout `src/pages`.
 Like PHP includes but in HTML and JavaScript (well, technically it's JSX).